Purpose

 Selection of Examples

-The examples identified in this database have been suggested by the Integrated Reporting Framework technical staff, BlackSun (a founding partner of this project) and other supporters of integrated reporting (including accounting firms, companies, investors, and the academic community).
+The examples identified in this database have been suggested by the Integrated Reporting and Connectivity staff of the IFRS Foundation and other supporters of integrated reporting (including accounting firms, companies, investors and the academic community).
 At this stage, the Integrated Reporting Examples Database only includes examples from reports that are available in English, and these examples have been selected from publicly available reports, including those produced by participants in the various integrated reporting networks.

-In the Leading Practices section, each example is accompanied by a short description highlighting the strengths of the organization’s report, focusing specifically on the alignment with the Content Elements, Fundamental Concepts and Guiding Principles included in the Integrated Reporting Framework.
-The examples selected and the accompanying descriptions have been reviewed by the Integrated Reporting Framework technical staff.
+In the Featured practices section, each example is accompanied by a short description highlighting the strengths of the organization’s report, focusing specifically on the alignment with the Fundamental Concepts, Guiding Principles or Content Elements included in the Integrated Reporting Framework.
+The examples selected and the accompanying descriptions have been reviewed by the Integrated Reporting and Connectivity staff in line with IFRS Foundation Due Process.

-The Recognized Reports section features whole reports that have either been assessed by experts as leading practice or received an award for demonstrating leading practice in integrated reporting.
+The Recognised reports section showcases whole reports that have received an award for demonstrating a featured practice in integrated reporting.
 These awards were given on the basis of criteria designed to rate the relative merits of various reports.
-The criteria were developed by the respective issuing organization and assessed by the Integrated Reporting Framework technical staff as aligned with integrated reporting.
+The criteria were developed by the respective issuing organisation.

 Guiding Principles, Fundamental Concepts and Content Elements